doctorvenables/sat_tools/README.md

 # sat_tools
 A repo of little scripts that help

-wsit.sh
+<b>Install</b>
+sudo install ./wsit /usr/local/whatever

+<b>wsit</b>
+wsit
+Once installed to the path,

-Usage ./wsit.sh XXXXX where XXXXX is a valid norad id in the satnogs database
+Usage wsit  XXXXX where XXXXX is a valid norad id in the satnogs database